tracertokenn/panthera/index.md

 ---
 *Since this site is very minimalist, there's no tracking here to worry about.
 Although I strip referrers from links, you're on your own from there.
-Click links acknowledging their privacy policies. [**Linkmix Privacy Notice**](https://linkmix.co/en/){:target="_blank" rel="noopener noreferrer"} (at the bottom of their page)*
+Click links acknowledging their privacy policies.
+One mirror is a Google Drive, use a VPN & private browsing session for it. [**Linkmix Privacy Notice**](https://linkmix.co/en/){:target="_blank" rel="noopener noreferrer"} (at the bottom of their page)*